-In the first phase of their training, FareStart’s adult students work in the contract meal program, producing more than 550,000 meals each year for area shelters and low-income day care centers throughout the community.
+In the first phase of their training, FareStart’s adult students work in the contract meal program, producing more than 675,000 meals each year, approximately 550,000 of which are delivered to for area shelters and low-income day care centers throughout the community.

 FareStart's Barista Training & Education Program was launched in 2003 and is a collaborative effort with YouthCare, providing at-risk youth, ages 16-23, with the opportunity to build a better future for themselves by increasing their ability to develop a supportive community, reconnect with family, and pursue educational or employment goals.
 This eight-week program provides job training and placement assistance, life skills classes, employment counseling, and both classroom and on-the-job training.